General Insurance Agent

 Licensing qualification and education requirements

 Please see Part 2 of Rule INS-001 Insurance Intermediaries Licensing and Obligation for the detailed list of course and supervision requirements for each licence type.
-Additional guidance on supervision expectations is also outlined in the Supervision FAQ document.

 Course providers and examinations